ArnoVdH/photoblog/content/timeline.md

 For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

 ### 2021
+* Moved to Keizerpoort, Ghent
+* Got operated on my stomach
+* End of relationship with Anne
 * Built my own computer for the first time
 * Deleted Facebook account